ComPWA/PWA-pages/docs/software/git/branching.md

-If we again {ref}`visualize the branch structure <visualize-branches>`, we see something cool: the "initial commit" branches off into two branches, then merges into a final "Merge branch 'new_idea'" commit to which the `master` branch has moved.
-The `new_idea` branch is in its old place, but we can just delete it now that the 'new idea' has been merged with the `master`:
+If we again {ref}`visualize the branch structure <visualize-branches>`, we see something cool: the "initial commit" branches off into two branches, then merges into a final "Merge branch 'new_idea'" commit to which the `main` branch has moved.
+The `new_idea` branch is in its old place, but we can just delete it now that the 'new idea' has been merged with the `main`:

 ```shell
 git branch -d new_idea